Skip to content

 Practical Solution: Panning Techniques

-Experiment with panning different percussion elements to various parts of the stereo field, creating a more immersive experience.
+Experiment with panning different elements to create a more immersive experience.

 Step 10: Subtle Reverb for Depth